 Supplies Needed From Home: A carry-all bag (backpack) is needed to hold your child's personal belongings.
-Please have a change of clothing marked with your child's name in your bag each day of class.
+Please leave a change of clothing in your bag each day of class.
 Make sure that the change of clothing in the bag is "seasonally" correct.
 Even older children can have accidents or need a change of clothes because of messy play.
-The newsletter will include school supply list.
+The newsletter will include a school supply list.

 Videos: Because of legal restrictions and the cost of an expensive license, videos may not be brought from home.
-DISCOVERY occasionally shows educational and high quality video productions of children's book classics as a part of our curriculum.
+Discovery School occasionally shows educational and high quality video productions of children's book classics as a part of our curriculum.
 We do not show typical home "movies" or "cartoons."

 Clothing: All children should wear comfortable play clothes that can withstand the activity and messiness of creative learning.
-Tennis or gym shoes must be worn.
+Tennis or gym shoes MUST be worn.
 A child who does not wear tennis shoes will be asked to play on the patio during outside time.
 Do not send your child in 'onesies'.
 Whenever possible, clothing should allow for a child to start becoming independent in dressing.
 We will play outside in weather of 25 degrees real feel or above, so please dress your child appropriately and label all coats and outerwear with child's name on inside tag or lining.

-Lost and Found: The lost and found drawer is located in the hallway outside the office.
+Lost and Found: The lost and found dresser is located in our front hallway area.

-Personal Items: DISCOVERY is not responsible for children's or parents' lost or broken items.
+Personal Items: Discovery School is not responsible for children's or parents' lost or broken items.
 This includes items which are brought to school or on field trips.

-Oops Box

-Children sometimes bring favorite small items home from school with them.
-Parents may return these to the Oops container on the desk outside the office door.
+Oops Items: Children sometimes bring favorite small items home from school with them.
+You can return the items to one of our office staff members.

-Nutrition, Lunch and Snacks: DISCOVERY participates in the Child and Adult Care Food Program.
+Nutrition, Lunch and Snacks: Discovery School participates in the Child and Adult Care Food Program.
 We strive to encourage good eating habits and provide nutritious snacks and meals daily.
-Breakfast is served until 8:00.
-We also serve lunch, a morning snack and an afternoon snack.
-In accordance with Federal Law and U.S. Department of Agriculture policy, DISCOVERY does not discriminate on the basis of race, color, national origin, sex or disability.
+These special experiences are part of our attempt to encourage children to try new foods and learn about health and nutrition.
+Breakfast is served daily in each classroom for all children.
+We also serve lunch and an afternoon snack for those children enrolled in class during these meal times.
+In accordance with Federal Law and U.S. Department of Agriculture policy, Discovery School does not discriminate on the basis of race, color, national origin, sex or disability.

-Nap Time: All day preschoolers and Junior Kindergarteners will have rest time each day.
-Each child will rest on a cot that is assigned to him/her.
+Nap Time: Extended day preschoolers and Junior Kindergarteners will have rest time each day.
+Each child will have a cot provided for them.
 Blankets and sheets are available for your child's cot; however, you are welcome to bring a small blanket from home.
 If you choose to bring your own blanket, please take them home at the end of the week for laundering.
-Cots and sheets are cleaned weekly as well as between uses for two part-week children.
+Cots and sheets are cleaned weekly for all children.
 Children rest quietly for 60 minutes.
 If they are not sleeping after this time, they will join teachers for quiet activities.

-Potty Training: It is expected that preschoolers and Jr.K children in tuition paid classes be potty trained.
+Potty Training: To begin the tuition based program, we ask that your child be potty trained or well on his/her way.
 If your child can wear a pull up and use the bathroom upon request, our staff is willing to support them in this area of development.
 This policy does not apply to Project Child or Early Learners.
-Teachers will work closely with you to support potty training.